 Skills: Development, Governance

 In 2014, Laurenne, and her partner Miles, came out to volunteer with Tea Leaf Vision, working with our HR manager to overhaul our HR systems (desperately needed!).
 Laurenne, remained in contact with us after coming back from her trip, enthusing us with her passion for all things Tea Leaf Trust.
 We knew we had to have her and in 2016, we approached Laurenne, about becoming a member of the board… she said yes!
 Laurenne, was previously Head of Operations for an international organisation delivering education and teacher training projects in Rwanda.
 She currently works as a Project Manager at a social research consultancy, providing research, evaluations and market intelligence in the fields of education and skills, the third sector and international development.

 “The young people of the tea estates don't need a hand out - they need the tools to escape from cycles of poverty.
 Free, skills-based education is one such tool, as is a system that focuses on wellbeing as well as attainment, in which wide-ranging opportunities are available to all young people, regardless of background or identity, and where support systems are in place to help young people access these opportunities.”

 Skills: Development, Strategy

 In 2007, a chance overnight stay on tea plantation led to the creation of Tea Leaf Trust (a UK registered charity since 2008).
 After a year of furious fundraising, Tim moved to Sri Lanka from 2009–2012 and again from 2017–2019 to establish education programmes in tea estate areas.
-Tim, works with and mentors the Central Team [link to central team dropdown] as well as Global Unites, an NGO that equips young people to transform society through programmes promoting hope, non-violence and reconciliation in post-conflict countries.
+Tim, works with and mentors the Central Team [click here to view the central team] as well as Global Unites, an NGO that equips young people to transform society through programmes promoting hope, non-violence and reconciliation in post-conflict countries.

 James Houston Trustee